ianvillazana/pillow-place/README.md

 pages and components.
 I also removed Google Firebase for the backend and developed my own using Node.js, Express, MongoDB, and Mongoose.
 Redux was removed as well in favor of React's useContext hook.
-Overall, I believe that this final version looks much better and is far more impressive in terms of coding.
+Overall, I believe that this iteration looks much better and is far more impressive in terms of coding.

 ## Author